-We felt it could rise from the dead and perhaps express some art spirt.
+Federico and I felt it could rise from the dead.
+Perhaps express some art spirit in the uncle’s wishes.
 We decided to collaborate and paint the truck bright pink and bring it back to life.

-I wanted the toys to manifest their spirit in machine drawings.
+I wanted the toys to manifest the uncles and their spirits in these random robotic drawings.

-The robotic toys were further deconstructed, rewired into a totem called the Angel of Car Death, (Carro Angel de Muerte) now rises from the empty hood, where the motor would be.
-The toys produced two drawings one eerily displayed a skull.
-The robotic toys were wired to and controlled with an Arduino micro controller.
+After the drawings were complete, the robotic toys were further deconstructed and rewired into a totem called the Angel of Car Death (Carro Angel de Muerte).
+It rose from the empty hood, where the motor would be.

-All was displayed in the Concina de Humo Gallery, Federico’s moms smoke kitchen turned into a gallery.
-I LOVE Mexico and the culture.
+All were displayed in the Concina de Humo Gallery, Federico’s mom’s smoke kitchen turned into a gallery.

-At dark the totem was turned on to the joy of the children and families.
+Once it became dark, the totem was turned on, and we could visibly see the joy of the children and families.

-We found a wonderful city and a warm community with extended family of Federico Cuatlacuatl and so many talented artists.
-This well funded residency was about using what is at hand and available in the community and creating art.
+We found an incredible city and a warm community with the extended family of Federico Cuatlacuatl and many talented artists.
+The well-funded residency was about using what is at hand and available in the community and creating art.

-It was organized by Federico with the support of the Sophia Quintara Arts Center in Toledo Ohio.
-Everyone just stops in the streets including Federico Cuatlacuatl grandfather (the man that the residency was named after) with extended conversations, without the pressure and speed of modern society.
+It was organized by Federico with the support of the Sophia Quintara Arts Center in Toledo, Ohio.
+Everyone just stops in the streets, including Federico Cuatlacuatl’s grandfather (the man named after the residency), with extended conversations, without the pressure and speed of modern society.